Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

     *Figure: Responses at the high frequency monitoring bores for the lake drop scenarios.*

-Modern Lake Hawea levels are strictly controlled to be above 338 m msl.
-Historically, between 1976 to 1979, Lake Hawea levels fell to their lowest recorded level of c.
+Modern Lake Hāwea levels are strictly controlled to be above 338 m msl.
+Historically, between 1976 to 1979, Lake Hāwea levels fell to their lowest recorded level of c.
 327.5 m MSL.
 This was reportedly because of exceptionally high energy demands.

 .. figure:: ../historical_investigation/figures/lake_heads.png
    :height: 650 px